aymash13/Typing-speed-tester/README.md

-🖋️ Typing Speed Tester
+⌨️ Typing Speed Tester
-A simple and fun web application to test your typing speed and accuracy! 🚀 Built using HTML, CSS, and JavaScript.
+A sleek and interactive web application to test and improve your typing speed and accuracy.
+Built with HTML, CSS, and JavaScript, this tool provides real-time feedback, WPM calculation, and accuracy metrics to help you enhance your typing skills.​
+GitHub

-🔍 Features
+🚀 Features
-Random quotes for typing practice
+Random Quotes: Practice typing with dynamically generated quotes for a varied experience.

-Real-time typing input

-Words-per-minute (WPM) calculation

-Accuracy check and performance result# Typing-speed-tester
+Real-Time Feedback: Instantly see your typing accuracy and speed as you type.

+WPM Calculation: Accurately measures your Words Per Minute to track improvement.

+Accuracy Metrics: Provides detailed accuracy statistics to identify areas for improvement.

+🛠️ Technologies Used
+HTML5: Structure and content of the web application.

+CSS3: Styling and layout for an engaging user interface.

+JavaScript: Functionality and interactivity, including real-time calculations and DOM manipulation.​